Last Updated: August 30, 2023

 In order to provide our Services to you, we may send you communications related to your transactions, security, or the administration of this website.
 Transactional emails are emails we send you relating to your account or in connection with providing you the Services such as emails changing your password, emails in response to your support request, and emails from your medical provider.

 From time to time, Curology may also send you marketing emails to provide you with free newsletters, surveys, offers, and other promotional materials.
-If you wish to stop receiving marketing emails from us, you can opt out by clicking the unsubscribe link at the bottom of any marketing email or contact us at email@example.com.
+If you wish to stop receiving marketing emails from us, you can opt out by clicking the unsubscribe link at the bottom of any marketing email or contact us at [email protected].
 Please be aware that you cannot opt out of transactional emails.
-You may opt in to receive text messages.
-If you receive a text message from us that contains promotional information you can opt-out of receiving future text messages by replying “STOP.”
+You may opt in to receive Curology Transactions and/or Curology Marketing text messages.
+If you decide you no longer wish to receive text messages (including operational, promotional, or transactional) from us, you can opt-out of receiving future Curology Transactional and Curology Marketing text messages by replying “STOP.”
+However, you acknowledge that opting out of receiving text messages may impact your use of the Services.

 You may access your Curology account information by going to the “Your Account” page.
 You can edit your account information as necessary, such as your email address, name, phone number, and more.
 When you update your account information, we may keep a copy of your previous account details for our records and to prevent fraud or other activities that violate our terms, policies and agreements.
 However, if you do not provide us with some of your personal information, such as your name or email, we will no longer be able to provide you with access to our Services.